2020 Federal Customer Experience Journey Mapping Projects

 Re-orienting how we think about public service delivery

 Imagine if the U.S. government understood how each of its services were part of a broader customer journey.
 How might federal agencies change their approach or better work together?
 How might citizens think differently about those services and their overall experience with government?

 Our hypothesis is that a human-centered perspective can yield better results.
-We are building off our first pilot project of a more deliberately coordinated inter-agency research effort to understand how customers during a life experience navigate across multiple Federal agencies and even levels of government.
-This can help to identify moments or opportunities that are most meaningful to actual people to improve.
+Our team conducted three inter-agency research efforts to understand how customers during navigate across multiple Federal agencies and even levels of government at specific moments in their lives.
+This can help to identify specific opportunities that are most meaningful to actual people to improve.

 Who’s doing the work?

 A cross-government team, brought together as part of the Improving Customer Experience with Federal Services CAP goal (co-owned by the Office of Management and Budget and the Department of Veterans Affairs) will be conducting this effort.
 We have collaborating partners from multiple Federal agencies:

 Office of Personnel Management

 We aim to share what we learn as we learn it.
 We’ll use this page to post project updates, findings, and the resources we used.
 To learn more about the methods and process that is being implemented, see here: